 A person seeking a license to trap fur-bearing species shall:

-Successfully obtaining a Combination license is just the first step to a memorable Montana hunt.
-Hunters have a wide variety of options available to specialize their hunts: early archery hunts; late season migration hunts; remote backcountry areas; limited access areas with some true trophy animals; or even some additional licenses to add more meat to your freezer.
+Successfully obtaining a Combination License is just the first step to a memorable Montana hunt.
+Hunters have a wide variety of options available to specialize their hunts: early archery hunts; late season migration hunts; remote backcountry areas; limited access areas with some true trophy animals; or even some additional licenses to add more meat to their freezer.

 Archery regulations in many districts may have changed and now require a special permit.
 Refer to the regulations for specific details.

-Antelope, antlerless Deer B licenses, and Elk B licenses are available through a secondary drawing and in some areas over-the-counter.
-A Conservation & base hunting license fee are required.
+Antelope, Antlerless Deer B Licenses, and Elk B Licenses are available through a secondary drawing and in some areas over-the-counter.
+A Conservation and base hunting license fee are required.
 Refer to the regulations for specific details.
 The application deadline is June 1.

-Per state law, 25% of General Combination licenses are issued, via a random draw, to applicants who have not purchased preference points.
-The remaining 75% of General Combination licenses are issued to individuals who have purchased a preference point in order of points held.
-For example: a person with 3 points will receive a license before a person with 2 points receives a license.
+• Per state law, 25 percent of General Combination Licenses are issued, via a random draw, to applicants who have not purchased preference points.
+The remaining 75 percent of General Combination Licenses are issued to individuals who have purchased a preference point in order of points held.
+For example: a person with three points will receive a license before a person with two points receives a license.

-Outfitter clients are eligible to purchase second preference point for an additional $100 at the time of application.
+• Outfitter clients are eligible to purchase a second preference point for an additional $100 at the time of application.
 Licenses issued using this point are only valid for hunting with an outfitter.

-No one may hold more than 3 preference points.
+• No one may hold more than three preference points.

-Those who do not apply for a combination license may purchase one preference point for $100 over the counter from July 1 through December 31.
+• Those who do not apply for a combination license may purchase one preference point for $100 over-the -ounter from July 1 through Dec.
+31.

-Up to 5 applicants may apply as a party.
+Up to five applicants may apply as a party.
 FWP shall use an average of the number of preference points accumulated by those applicants to determine the party's preference points.
-FWP shall consider any fraction that result from the calculation of an average when determining that priority.
+FWP shall consider any fraction that results from the calculation of an average when determining that priority.

 Visit the Buy & Apply > Residency Information Overview page for details on qualifying for Montana resident status when purchasing a license.